vicoslab/dis_tutorial5/README.md

 > Note that the Create3 cannot be turned off while on the charging station, and the only way to turn it on when it's powered off is to place it on the dock.
 If the power is cut to the Pi 4 by turning off the Create3 before executing safe shutdown, it might corrupt the SD card.

-If the buttons on the display do not respond or the display is off, it means that the Pi 4 is powered off, unless the lidar is spinning, in which case the ROS 2 nodes that handle the screen may not running or the boot process hasn't finished yet.
+If the buttons on the display do not respond or the display is off, it means that the Pi 4 is powered off, unless the lidar is spinning, in which case the ROS 2 nodes that handle the screen may not be running or the boot process hasn't finished yet.